rolinh/bottleplate/README.md

 `invoke rename --name='my awesome app name'`.
 Of course, replace the name by the appropriate one.
 You may want to remove the template under views if you are creating an API server.

+## RUN IT

+Considering all has been setup, you can run your application using this command:

+    python run.py

+You can now navigate to `http://localhost:8080` (considering you haven't changed the default port) and see a sample home page.